vegan tahini chocolate chip cookies on cooling rack

 Best Recipe Tips

-Best Ingredient Tips
+Ingredient Tips

 • Tahini tends to separate like natural nut butter—the oil floats to the top while the rest of the tahini stays at the bottom.
 For best results, you’ll need to stir the tahini well before using it in this recipe.

-• Like I mentioned above, I used Valrhona Guanaja 70% Feves (which is also available in smaller bags on Amazon).
+• I used Valrhona Guanaja 70% Feves (which is also available in smaller bags on Amazon).
 Feves are little 1-inch discs of chocolate; I love using them for baking because you get the same results as using a chopped chocolate bar, but without any of the work.
 I know they’re on the pricey side, but they’re definitely worth it, I promise.
 If you’re still unconvinced and end up using a vegan chocolate bar, you’ll need to chop up the chocolate into ½- to 1-inch pieces.
 I suggest avoiding chocolate chips for this recipe; it’ll be hard to find vegan chocolate chips, but even if you do, chopped chocolate always makes for tastier (and prettier!) cookies anyway.

-Best Technique Tip
+Technique Tip

 • For this recipe, it’s especially important to WEIGH YOUR INGREDIENTS, especially the flour!
 This particular recipe is especially sensitive to variations in cup measurements—if you use too much flour (which can happen if you don’t fill your measuring cups properly), the cookies will be too puffy and won’t crack and fall like mine.